 In the realm of food supplements and healthy eating there are many options for you to consider when choosing the supplement that works best for you.
-Here at Omega 3 of Norway we offer high quality Norwegian red krill oil as well as fish oil, which both have many health benefits.
+Here at Omega 3 of Norway we offer high quality Wild Water Norwegian Omega 3 oil & the Finest Antarctic red krill oil, of which both have many health benefits.
 But what exactly is the difference between Omega-3 fish oil and red krill oil and which one is better for you?

 The differences between fish oil and krill oil